onflow/flow/flips/20210824-fcl-tx-payer-service.md

 The application would need to expose a API/webservice with POST routes for the `appResolveAccountURL` and `appSigningURL` URLs the `TPaaSAuthorizationFunction` would use.
-The application would need to attach an API Key / Secret to the request it would then forward to your `TPaaS`
+The application would need to attach an API Key / Secret to the request it would then forward to your `TPaaS`.

 The Client Application's backend might look something like: